 Stagnation-safe solar thermal systems

 The stagnation behavior of solar systems is of crucial importance for their long-term reliability and economic viability.
-The evaporation of the collector heat carrier can damage temperature-sensitive components of the collector circuit and cause additional costs.
+The evaporation of the collector heat carrier can damage temperature-sensitive components of the collector loop and cause additional costs.
 The group has a long experience with the analysis of the stagnation state as well as the development of strategies for minimizing risk.
-Within current projects we are developing new collectors which promise a significant reduction in the temperatures in the solar circuit and a steam-free operation of the plants.
+Within current projects we are developing new collectors which promise a significant reduction in the temperatures in the solar loop and a steam-free operation of the plants.
 Two different concepts are pursued and investigated: the control of two-phase heat transport in heat pipes and the use of solar absorbers with temperature-dependent optical properties (thermochromic layers).

 Solar-active building envelopes

 The integration of collectors into the building envelope enables architecturally attractive solutions as well as cost savings through synergy effects.
 Thus, it represents an important prerequisite for a higher acceptance and a successful dissemination of solar thermal systems in building practice.
 The solar activation of the building envelope requires a more holistic design approach: In addition to questions of system performance and reliability, also aspects related to building physics, thermal comfort and aesthetics have to be taken into consideration.
 In cooperation with manufacturers and architects we develop specific solutions for the façades and roofs of residential and non-residential buildings.
 The systemic focus is on the use of the building envelope as heat source in heat pump systems.

 New application areas